uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 });
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Again, note that "--gradleArg=--no-daemon" above should be added in for build automation scenarios since Cordova starts up a daemon process by default that can cause your build to appear to hang.
 You may also wish to update the script with TypeScript compilation if you are using the language in your app.
 See the [Gulp TypeScript tutorial](http://go.microsoft.com/fwlink/?LinkID=533769) for details.

 ##Configuring a Team / CI Build Server
 If you haven't already, you'll need to set up your build server with all of the necessary native dependencies for the platforms you intend to build.
 See “Installing Dependencies” in the [Building Cordova Apps in a Team / Continuous Integration Environment](http://go.microsoft.com/fwlink/?LinkID=533743) tutorial for details.